Ted Gozzard

 Hedley (Ted) Gozzard (13 June 1933 – 15 May 2014) was a British yacht designer and builder.

-Gozzard was raised in Sheffield, West Riding of Yorkshire, England, where he apprenticed as a carpenter-joiner and gradually earned his journeyman’s papers in boat building, masonry and carpentry.
+Gozzard was raised in Sheffield, England, where he apprenticed as a carpenter-joiner and gradually earned his journeyman’s papers in boat building, masonry and carpentry.
 Gozzard served in the Royal Air Force for a number of years as an airframe mechanic.

 On leaving the RAF in 1959 Gozzard came to Ontario and worked in the construction business in London, Ontario, where he designed and supervised the construction of homes and subdivisions.
 In his spare time he built and sailed a much modified Thunderbird.
 Giving in to an urge to sail full time, Gozzard and his wife, Jan, and their two young sons made the Caribbean their home for two full years.

 45' Trimaran Manta

 In the Caribbean the Gozzard and family experienced multihull sailing for the first time, enjoying the speed combined with space and shoal draft.
 When the family moved back to Canada, Gozzard designed and built the 45 ft trimaran, Manta in London, Ontario.
 In the early part of 1970 Gozzard relocated to the Village of Bayfield, Ontario.
 One of the main reasons for residing in Bayfield was to carry out testing on Manta.
 Gozzard had built this trimaran for the sole purpose of returning to the Bahamas aboard a boat with good living space for a family of four and a tutor.

 A quote from the Gozzard Yachts website:

 Once a few people saw the rather unique trimaran (remember this is 1970 and multihull were taboo), Ted’s skills as a boat builder were apparent and all of a sudden “boats” became a large part of our lives.
 Bayfield Boat Yard followed shortly as the company Ted was doing business as.
 By 1972/3 BBY evolved from a boat yard into Bayfield Boat Yard Limited, which was the manufacturing company, with the help of Gary Ferguson who ordered the first 10 Bayfield 23s.
 The B23 was specifically designed to be Ted’s solution to Gary’s concept for a pocket cruiser.
 Gary eventually became one of the original partners and if anyone deserves credit for helping start BBY it is Gary Ferguson.

 In 1970 Gozzard became involved with designing and building a schooner named Twilight which was built on the waterfront in Bayfield.
 The Twilight was advertised, and many inquiries came.
 One individual who inquired wanted to build a smaller version of the Twilight.
 This smaller version, at 23 ft, later to be called the Bayfield 25, was the start of the Bayfield line of yachts.